 The global socio-economic context includes international trade flows, which can help to compensate crop failures in agriculture.
 However, these economic interdependencies can also lead to a shift in the dependency structure and influence at least individual trade chains.
 One of the consequences of the drought 2018 was that Germany became a net importer of grains for the first time in over ten years.
 The strategy for adapting to long-term water scarcity also depends on social resilience, i.e. the ability of a society to adapt to change.
 Various aspects of a farm in relation to water scarcity are also affected, as the environmental awareness of farms affects relevant decisions, e.g. in relation to crop diversification, the willingness to invest in resource-efficient technologies and the feeding of rainwater into the irrigation system.
 Measures that can alleviate water scarcity caused by drought.
 The investigation of water scarcity in agriculture and its consequences also includes the identification of ambivalences in the dynamics of actors.
 Such ambivalence is evident, for example, between the components of environmental awareness: even if necessary behavioural changes occur, the results may fall short of expectations.
 Another ambivalence at the micro level describes the simplified aggregation of farmers as a homogeneous group with uniform values.
 This assumption is often based on recommendations and strategies for action during periods of drought but does not reflect the heterogeneous reality of farmers in their willingness to act for climate change adaptation and mitigation.
 It depends on individual problem awareness and risk perception.

 Lake Müggelsee in the southeast of Berlin plays a key role in the Berlin area for the supply of drinking water and as a valuable habitat for lots of organisms in the ecosystem.
-This group of the Themenkasse 2019/20 investigates the relationship in the field of actors around Lake Müggelsee including decision-makers, as well as the interrelations between the lake in its function as an ecosystem and as a drinking water reservoir.
+This group of the Scholarship investigated the relationship in the field of actors around Lake Müggelsee including decision-makers, as well as the interrelations between the lake in its function as an ecosystem and as a drinking water reservoir.

-On the basis of expert interviews with representatives of the UBB environmental project, Berliner Wasserbetriebe, the Leibniz Institute of Freshwater Ecology and Inland Fisheries, the Berlin Senate Department for the Environment, Transport and Climate Protection and the Federation for the Environment and Nature Conservation Germany, this work points to areas of tension and actor dynamics in the preparation of the water-supply-concept for Berlin until 2040 (WVK 2040).
-The focus is on the overall management of Lake Müggelsee and investigates the consequences of the drought years 2018 and 2019, the positioning of individual actors playing into the WVK 2040 and the elaborate possible improvements for the future security of the drinking water supply and the ecosystem.
+Based on expert interviews with representatives of the UBB environmental project, Berliner Wasserbetriebe, the Leibniz Institute of Freshwater Ecology and Inland Fisheries, the Berlin Senate Department for the Environment, Transport and Climate Protection and the Federation for the Environment and Nature Conservation Germany, this work pointed to areas of tension and actor dynamics in the preparation of the water-supply-concept for Berlin until 2040 (WVK 2040).
+The focus was on the overall management of Lake Müggelsee and investigated the consequences of the drought years 2018 and 2019, the positioning of individual actors playing into the WVK 2040 and the possible improvements for the future security of the drinking water supply and the ecosystem.

-The very hot and dry years 2018 and 2019 exposed the Müggelsee to significant climate stress.
+The exeptional hot and dry years 2018 and 2019 exposed the Müggelsee to significant climate stress.
 The groundwater level sank, the thermal stratification changed, and fish mortality could become a reality in the Müggelsee in the future.
 In addition, further dry summers will pose new challenges for the ecosystem and the water cycle.
-At the same time, a conflict is developing around the involvement and participation of nature conservation associations and other public interest groups, which do not see the health of the ecosystem as being sufficiently addressed in decision-making processes on water supply.
-Thus, the existing WVK 2040 meets with criticism from various environmental associations regarding the starting points set for the planned water withdrawal.
-On the other hand, Berlin’s drinking water supply has to be secured.
+At the same time, a conflict was developing around the involvement and participation of nature conservation associations and other public interest groups, which do not saw the health of the ecosystem as being sufficiently addressed in decision-making processes on water supply.
+Thus, the existing WVK 2040 is exposed to criticism from various environmental associations regarding the starting points set for the planned water withdrawal.
+On the other hand, Berlin’s drinking water supply must be secured.

-The analysis of the group shows different ideas of the actors.
-The ideas about an ideal situation (or rather different problem awareness) makes the cooperation between different actors within the Müggelsee-management difficult.
-Accordingly, it is clear that a stronger exchange and more intensive cooperation between the actors would be desirable.
-Furthermore, the problematics of the Müggelsee must be discussed more in public, in order to create an awareness of the interrelationships and conflicts.
+The analysis of the group showed different ideas of the actors.
+The ideas about an ideal situation (or rather different problem awareness) made the cooperation between different actors within the management of the Müggelsee difficult.
+Accordingly, a stronger exchange and more intensive cooperation between the actors would be desirable.
+Furthermore, the public debate about the problematics of the Müggelsee should be increased and broadened to create an awareness of the interrelationships and conflicts.

 Podcast 3 | The Müggelsee: An Analysis of Actors, Drinking Water Supply and the Ecosystem